christianbirchler-org/sdc-scissor/CONTRIBUTING.md

 and create a pull request to the `main` branch.
 A pull request is only accepted if it adheres to the pull request process and all checks of the CI pipeline have passed.

-In case you are a direct contributor with access to this repository please not that we follow a [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development) branching strategy.
+In case you are a direct contributor with access to this repository please note that we follow a [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development) branching strategy.
 Rather having dedicated release branches we tag the releases directly on the trunk (`main` branch).
-By tagging a release a dedicated CD piipeline is triggered that publishes the release automatically on PyPI.
+By tagging a release a dedicated CD pipeline is triggered that publishes the release automatically on PyPI.

 ### Pull Request Process